manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

 + Misalignment between aspirational and transactional intent is always costly.
 The cost may not be immediately obvious, but over time it is corrosive to a leader’s effectiveness and ultimately to his or her credibility.

 + To translate intent into actions effectively, ask yourself the following questions before each interaction: What is my one most important goal?
 [Your aspirational intent.]
 How does this interaction fit within that goal?
 What is the outcome in this interaction that would best contribute to that one most important goal?
-What do I want this person or this team to t
-Think, Feel, and Do?
+What do I want this person or this team to Think, Feel, and Do?
 [Your transactional intent.]
 What will it take to deliver that outcome?

 + Perspective getters recognize the need to go straight to the source to find out what people think and feel, whether board members, customers, or employees.